rgfeldman/jhove/README.md

-# cdis
+# damsTools
-Collections - DAMS Integration System
+DAMS Integration Tools

-CDIS Overview:
-CDIS is a suite of batch process that integrates the Digital Asset Management System (DAMS) with the SI unit's Collection Information System (CIS).
+The DAMS integration tools consists of two processes in this shared repository:
+VFCU (Volume File Copy Utility) and CDIS (Collection DAMS Integration System).

+VFCU provides the automation, validation and tracking of large batches of files to the DAMS isilon.
+When used in Conjuction with CDIS, VFCU provides the automation of ingesting large number of files into DAMS.
+CDIS also provides for automated integration of mediaRecords between the CIS and DAMS.

-The batch processes are run on a scheduler (such as cron) throughout the day, but can also be manually executed.
+Both processes are run on a scheduler (such as cron) throughout the day, but can also be manually executed.

 The batch process operation types are as follows:
+VFCU processes:

+* watcher	   (The first step of the VFCU process.
+Traverses the directory tree at the defined pickup location for new .md5 files.
+The contents of each md5 file is recorded in the database)

+* copyValidate (The second step of the VFCU process.
+Transfers the files from the defined pickup location, and validatates the file structure for completeness and well-formedness)

+* report       (generates an email report listing the errors and successes for a particular batch of files).

+CDIS processes:

 * cisUpdate          (updates select values in the CIS based on values in DAMS).